thenativeweb/buntstift/README.md

 ## Enabling verbose and quiet mode

-By default, only messages written by `success`, `fail`, `info` and `warn` are shown on the console.
+By default, only messages written by `success`, `error`, `info` and `warn` are shown on the console.
 To enable `verbose` as well, provide the `--verbose` command line switch when running the application.

-If you want to disable any output except `fail` and `warn`, provide the `--quiet` command line switch.
+If you want to disable any output except `error` and `warn`, provide the `--quiet` command line switch.

 ## Enabling and disabling colors